 Manning the bridge of the mothership is Gillian Parrish, a writer, teacher and student of contemplative practices.
 You can find her articles on teaching (including one on “jedi training”) at Faculty Focus.

 Her writing projects, which mostly get their start by way of walks with a recorder, have been nominated for Pushcarts and have appeared in various journals, including Gulf Coast, Volt, The Missouri Review, Hayden’s Ferry Review, Cimarron Review, and others.
 A book of poems, of rain and nettles wove, was published by Singing Horse Press in 2018.
 Read a review of the book by Hank Lazer at Talisman.

 At the invitation of the DUSIE Kollektiv, a chapbook, cold spell, was written in honor of Counter-Desecration editor Marthe Reed.
 Michael Heller wrote of cold spell:

 Knocked over by cold spell, as though the environment’s voices talked back to us, beautiful, haunting, admonishing–not from outer space but hovering spirit talk, limned with our contemporary outrages muted but lending authority.
 Almost a hurt to read, yet redeeming in the beauty and cut of its language and threadings.
 You use your Hermit Permit well.

-A new book of poems, supermoon, filled with guns and children, Funkadelic and string theory, Moomins and musk ox, all meant as medicine, is out from Singing Horse Press.
-Michael Heller wrote of supermoon, that the author is “moving the dial, as with Jack Spicer’s radio poems, picking up interferences and heart cries.
+A new book of poems, supermoon, filled with guns and children, Funkadelic and string theory, Moomins and musk ox, all meant as medicine in our wildfire times, was published by Singing Horse Press in 2020.
+Heller wrote of supermoon, that the author is “moving the dial, as with Jack Spicer’s radio poems, picking up interferences and heart cries.
 You do the voices, beautifully and with a conscious, rigorous conscience.”

 a wee review of wee poems